ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     {{{SET-CONTENT-TYPE "mimetype"}}}

 The SET-CONTENT-TYPE tag allows the administrator to override the MIME-type supplied by the browser or mailer when the element is uploaded.
 VIRTEL stores the value of the parameter mimetype in the directory with the element.
-In the following example, the page template is to be stored with a MIME-type which will cause the browser to process it as speadsheet data:-
+In the following example, the page template is to be stored with a MIME-type which will cause the browser to process it as spreadsheet data:-

 ::